backspace/adventures/README.md

 This is a PouchDB-backed offline data-gathering application to organise a live-action puzzle-solving adventure game.

+For expediency, it’s currently coupled to a particular adventure, but eventually I’d like to generalise it while sharing components.
+Engines?

 ## Prerequisites

 You will need the following things properly installed on your computer.